TW-ZJLin/FiniteDifference/README.md

 2. Central Finite Difference
 3. Backward Finite Difference

 NOTE: The Central Finite Difference Method is recommended.
-When "neighbor" becomes larger, the curve will be smoother, but the boundary error will be larger.
+When "neighbor" becomes larger, the curve will be smoother, but the boundary error will also be larger.